Spinkoo/pyoctomap/Readme.md

 <img src="images/octomap_core.png" alt="OctoMap Core" width="900">
 </div>

 A comprehensive Python wrapper for the OctoMap C++ library, providing efficient 3D occupancy mapping capabilities for robotics and computer vision applications.
 This modernized binding offers enhanced performance, bundled shared libraries for easy deployment, and seamless integration with the Python scientific ecosystem.
-The package is designed for distribution via PyPI with initial Linux support, followed by Windows compatibility in future releases.
+The package is designed for distribution via PyPI with initial Linux support and has been tested under WSL (Windows Subsystem for Linux), making it effectively compatible with both Linux and Windows operating systems.

 ## Features